Orange-OpenSource/a11y-guidelines/src/en/content-and-communication/emails.md

 Here is a list of recommendations for writing (or producing templates that generate) messages that are accessible, that is to say, understandable by all.

+To complete this article you can also download our [fact sheet on email accessibility](../../articles/fact-sheet-accessibility/).

 ## What can be problematic?
 Above all:
 - Images